First-Party and Third-Party Applications

 User Consent: You must require user consent when consuming APIs because anyone can create an application.
 Requiring the user to provide consent improves security.

 Connections: You can only use tenant-level connections or domain connections.
-For more informations, see Enable Third-party Applications.
+For more information, see Enable Third-party Applications.